 - Pandemic-related stressors in young transport-sector workers

-- The effect of COVID-19 policies on violence, bullying, and harassment in the food and beverage sector
+- The effect of COVID-19 policies on violence, bullying, and harassment in the service sector

 - Working from home during the COVID-19 pandemic

 Fenton S, Quinn EK, Rydz E, Heer E, Davies HW, Macpherson RA, McLeod CB, Koehoorn M.